New to Peltarion? Discover our deep learning Platform

-Image encoding is used on features that are image files like jpg and png files.
-It makes features ready to be input into an image processing model.
+Image encoding is used on dataset features that are image files, like jpg and png files.

 Image encoding allows to use normalization to rescale the color range of the images in the dataset.